- Daily & Weekly newsletters

 It’s unfortunate, said Steinbrück, “that politicians express their disapproval only via Twitter and don’t contact us directly.
 We are ready to have a discussion, but they have to take that step to reach out to us.”

-Swimming is free at Flow, but swimmers must reserve a place at least three days in advance.
+Swimming is free at Flow, but swimmers must reserve a place in advance.
 Everyone gets 45 minutes in the pool, but can enjoy the deck before and after the swim.
 Women-only times are on Saturday mornings, and women may bring their children (boys or girls) up to age 12.

 Photo top: ©Ophelie Delarouzee/BELGA